immediate-media/FaaS-environment-config/README.md

 # FaaS-environment-config
-A Terraform module for deploying Lambda functions with an API gateway from an S3 bucket
+A Terraform module for deploying Lambda functions with an API gateway from an S3 bucket.

-There are two branches that should be considered *production* branches:
+These branches are important:

+- `master` - main production branch
-- `develop` - original FaaS development track this branch.
+- `develop` - original and default development branch
+- `test` - Added for development of GoodFood Lambdas, but not merged (and currently used by production pipeline for deploying those Lambda functions).

-- `test` - This branch is used for GoodFood lambdas - we need to merge it eventually, but for now consider it a *production* branch.
+Note: we need to merge the test branch eventually, it needs careful unpicking.